We found 7 urologists who accept Humana Simplicity HMO Open Access Gold 03/100 near Buffalo Grove, IL.

 Clinical interests: Female Urologic Disorders, Da Vinci Surgery, Robotic Surgery

-Dr. Gordon Gluckman is a physician who specializes in urology (urinary tract disease).
+Dr. Gordon Gluckman's area of specialization is urology (urinary tract disease).
 Patient ratings for Dr. Gluckman average 4.5 stars out of 5.
 Areas of particular interest for Dr. Gluckman include laparoscopic surgery and da vinci surgery.
 Dr. Gluckman is professionally affiliated with Alexian Brothers Health System (ABHS).
-He is an in-network provider for Aetna EPO, Blue Cross/Blue Shield, and Aetna Medicare, as well as other insurance carriers.
+He is an in-network provider for Aetna EPO, Blue Cross/Blue Shield, and Aetna Medicare, in addition to other insurance carriers.
 Dr. Gluckman attended Northwestern University, Feinberg School of Medicine and subsequently trained at a hospital affiliated with the University of California, San Francisco (UCSF) for residency.
 He has received the distinction of Chicago Super Doctors.

 Clinical interests: Laparoscopic Surgery, Da Vinci Surgery, Robotic Surgery

 Dr. Scott Tiplitsky's area of specialization is urology (urinary tract disease).
 His average patient rating is 4.0 stars out of 5.
 Dr. Tiplitsky honors Blue Cross/Blue Shield, TRICARE, and Blue Cross Blue Shield HMO, in addition to other insurance carriers.
-He attended Northwestern University, Feinberg School of Medicine and subsequently trained at a hospital affiliated with Albert Einstein College of Medicine for residency.
-He is affiliated with Alexian Brothers Health System (ABHS).
+He is a graduate of Northwestern University, Feinberg School of Medicine.
+Dr. Tiplitsky's medical residency was performed at a hospital affiliated with Albert Einstein College of Medicine.
+He is professionally affiliated with Alexian Brothers Health System (ABHS).

 Conditions / Treatments